Loan Repayment Assistance Programs

 - Applicants must be recertified every six months.

-John R. Justice Student Loan Repayment Program
+John R. Justice Student Loan Repayment Program (Due to budget restrictions, there is no funding for new awards.)

 The John R. Justice Student Loan Repayment Program (JRJ) provides loan repayment assistance for state and federal public defenders and state prosecutors who agree to remain employed as public defenders and prosecutors for at least three years.
 Prosecutors and Public Defenders who are employed full time may receive up to $10,000 in any calendar year in Federal student loan repayment assistance, not to exceed a total of $60,000 per borrower.